magne4000/universal-middleware/docs/definitions.md

 ## Context
 Some data, usually added by a middleware, with the same lifespan as a Request.

-For instance, a `{ user?: User }` context can be set by a middleware, then accessed by others.
+For instance, a `{ user: User }` context can be set by a middleware, then accessed by others.

 > [!NOTE]
 > Each framework as its own way to attach data related to the request,